Jordanbarker/jordanbarker.github.io/marathon.md

 ![The best support crew in the world](Assets/marathon/finish.png)

-Below are more details about my experience and some of the learnings picked up along the way.

 ### Shoes {#shoes}

 I stuck with New Balance for some consistency and because since they had a sale on wide-toebox shoes.
 Here is my running shoe history for the year: